qfsae/pcb/README.md

 For the majority of projects the only library required is the JLCPCB Altium component library.
 It can be located in the [libraries](https://github.com/qfsae/pcb/tree/master/libraries) folder of this repository, under **"JLCSMT_LIB"**.

 #### Adding Parts Libraries
-The JLC library is a linked repository, so start by navigating to the [libraries](https://github.com/qfsae/pcb/tree/master/libraries) folder of this repository, clicking through to the JLC library repository and downloading it.
-Save the library in a safe directory (ie. not Downloads!)
-We will be adding it to your Altium installation so it is available for use in all projects.
+You can add parts libraries to your Altium installation so their components are always available for use in any project.
+Most of these steps are applicable to any library, but first a word on getting the JLC library we use:

+The JLC library is stored in our repository as a git submodule in the [libraries](https://github.com/qfsae/pcb/tree/master/libraries) folder.
+Locally, if this folder does not contain the JLC library make sure you set up the submodules using `git submodule update --init`.

-Next, open the components panel if it is not already visible on the right.
+With the library files savd locally (in this case the JLC library), open Altium and bring up the components panel if it is not already visible on the right of the window.
 This can be done by clicking on the **"Panels"** button in the bottom right corner and choosing **"Components"**.
 This panel is always useful to have open because it is where you search for parts to place.

 Click on 3-lines icon and choose **"File-based Libraries Preferences"**